 At Libra, teams are devoted to elevating others.
-Our mentors and buddies often take their relationship with their interns to the next level.
-They teach character building, provide feedback, and most importantly, give encouragement.
+They facilitate teamwork, provide feedback, and most importantly, give encouragement.
 Our mentors and buddies support their interns beyond task management and professional support: they will typically provide counsel on social and cultural matters so that every intern gets the most out of living in their host country.
 This approach contributes to Libra’s sense of family.

 In addition to mentors and buddies, Libra’s leadership always dedicates time to getting to know each intern cohort.
 George M. Logothetis, Chairman and CEO of Libra Group, meets with the interns throughout the program and hosts conversations not only to provide insight into the company but also to give them an opportunity to voice their opinions and ask questions on a range of topics.
 Many Libra employees actively reach out to support LIP even when they are not directly matched with interns.
 These employees regularly invite interns to join them at events such as economic forums.
 During this summer cohort, several have also taken the time to present workshops to the interns on topics ranging from global capital markets to design thinking.